wp-plugins/pta-member-directory/readme.txt

 *   Choose the heading to display for "Position" in the directory (e.g., you can choose to show "Title" instead of "Position")
 *   Contact form contact select drop down can be configured to display individuals, positions, or both.
 If you choose "both", there are nice headers to separate positions and individuals.
-*   You can choose to show first names after positions on the contact form select box, which will show the first name for each person that holds that position
+*   You can choose to show full names, only first names, or nothing, after positions on the contact form select box, which will show for each person that holds that position
 *   You can also choose to show the positions a person holds after their name when showing individuals on the contact form.
 *   Use the shortcode to put the directory on any page and dynamically generate a contact form.
 Or, use a separate shortcode for the contact form so it can also be used independently of the directory (the directory will then use that page for the contact form)
 *   Choose to show or hide phone numbers in the directory